IngeneraMiro/Rookie-to-Rockstar/README.md

 The problem is good one.
 I am not great builder but....
 My logic is - we have to start building from bottom to top and from left to the right -as no one has buildi from top.

-Number of bricks is multilied dimension of matrix devided by 2.
+Number of bricks is multiplied dimension of matrix devided by 2.
 They are numbered from 1 to the number of bricks.
 As it is allowed a brick with given number to half step on top of a brick with the same number from first layer - conclusion is that numberung of the brick is not important - main target is to bould second layer in such way that a brick from the second to step on top